Dragon Ball: Curse of the Blood Rubies: English-language versions

 Curse of the Blood Rubies (originally titled Dragon Ball: The Movie, and later Dragon Ball: The Legend of Shenron) was originally licensed to Harmony Gold USA who dubbed and released the film in conjunction with Mystical Adventure, simply titled Dragonball.
-The dub aired on December 28, 1989, as a special to the TV series on WPSG Philly 57 in Philadelphia, Pennsylvania.
+The dub aired on December 28, 1989, as a special to the TV series on WPSG Philly 57 in Philadelphia.
 It was edited for content, and most of the characters were renamed.
-The audio track was recorded at InterSound, inc. in Hollywood, CA, United States.
+The audio track was recorded at InterSound, inc. in Hollywood, California, United States.
 Because of the failure with Harmony Gold's release of the franchise, the Dragon Ball series was dropped, and the two films were eventually picked up by Funimation Productions in the mid-1990s.

 The second English version of Curse of the Blood Rubies, which was produced by Funimation as a pilot to sell the Dragon Ball series to American syndicators, was originally premiered on syndication on September 9, 1995 (along with the first episode of the Emperor Pilaf Saga; "Secret of the Dragon Balls"), and released on VHS in North America by Trimark on September 24, 1996.
 However, unlike the previous dub, most of the series' returning characters got to keep their original names (though this dub did make use of most of the supporting character names from the 1989 dub, such as Penny).
-There was also an obscure version of the dub (here subtitled Curse of the Blood Rubie [sic]), which used the names from the Harmony Gold version, and which seems to have been produced in 1994.
+There was also an obscure version of the dub (here subtitled Curse of the Blood Rubie [sic]), which used some of the names from the Harmony Gold version, and which appears to have been produced as a test in 1994.
 In addition, the dialogue was loosely based on the 1989 dub script.
 The audio track for this English dub was recorded in Vancouver, BC, Canada.
 The film was also edited for content and used a scene from the second episode of the TV series to fill in lost time (the scene was not included in the 1994 demo version).
 The dub was later released on Region 1 DVD on October 24, 2000 as part of the Saga of Goku set from Trimark along with Funimation/BLT Productions' original dub of the first thirteen episodes of the TV series.
 The 1995 English dub was also released on DVD in Australia by Madman Entertainment as part of the Saga of Goku set released to Region 4 DVD, despite using Funimation's newer in-house dub of the first thirteen episodes.
 This version was also released on VCD in Malaysia by Speedy Video, as Dragon Ball: The Movie.
 Unlike most of the other films in the franchise, Speedy Video had never dubbed this film, instead using the 1995 version.